MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/localapiservice.md

 > [!IMPORTANT]
 > Each function will call Open AI which will use tokens that you will be billed for.

-Watch this video for step-by-step instructions:
+## Walkthrough video

 >[!Video https://aka.ms/SK-Local-API-Setup]

-## Running the service API locally
+# Running the service API locally

 **Run** `func start --csharp` from the command line.
 This will run the service API locally at `http://localhost:7071`.

 Two endpoints will be exposed by the service API: